DISCIPLINE IN AN IEP

 - Was the behavior caused by the LEA’s failure to implement the IEP?

 The requirements for the LEA are dependent on the answers provided to the questions.
+Teams complete a Manifestation Determination Form (in Iowa’s IEP system) to analyze behavioral data and all relevant information, and come to consensus on the answers to the questions.

 - If YES to either question, then behavior is a manifestation of a student’s disability